KYC and AML Fundamentals for Fintechs: 2024 Guide to Navigating Compliance

 Coverage: Global coverage of relevant sanctions, adverse media, and other financial crime risk data is essential to comply with local AML regulations where fintechs offer services.

 Enriched Financial Crime Data: Financial crime risk data is published by government authorities in different languages, data formats and varying degrees of quality.
 An AML compliance screening system should standardize and enrich that data to improve accuracy and eliminate the risk of false negatives.
-Castellum.AI’s patent-pending process automatically extracts and standardizes critical data like dates of birth, ID information, crypto addresses and more to ensure accurate screening.
+Castellum.AI’s patented process automatically extracts and standardizes critical data like dates of birth, ID information, crypto addresses and more to ensure accurate screening.

 Speed: Over 6,000 new sanctions were implemented in 2023 alone, and sanctions lists can update multiple times a day.
 At Castellum.AI, our financial crime risk data is updated every 5 minutes.